anonpenguin/PooledStringContent/README.md

 Performance.
 If your application/library is using a lot of memory when making HTTP requests, then this may help as it uses buffer pooling for the encoded bytes.
 It rents these buffers using the new [ArrayPool APIs](https://github.com/dotnet/corefx/blob/master/src/System.Buffers/src/System/Buffers/ArrayPool.cs) added to .NET Core.

+If you're interested more in how it works, take a look at the source code [here.](src/Pooling.Net.Http/PooledStringContent.cs)

 ## Is this only compatible with .NET Core?

 No, it should be compatible with the .NET Framework/other environments as well, because it targets the [.NET Platform Standard](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/net-platform-standard.md).